LuizFerK/LuizFerK/README.md

   </a>
 </p>

-### 🔭 I'm a fullstack engineer, studying everything about web development and technologies!
+### 🔭 I'm a full stack engineer, studying everything about web development and technologies!

-### ✨ Take a look of my pinned projects to see what I can do.
+### ✨ Take a look at my pinned projects to see what I can do.

 ### 📫 Want to contact me?
 Send me an email: **luizfernandoklein@live.com**!